-Today I want to talk about creating characters.
-As with all parts of the writing process, your characters are likely to undergo multiple rewrites along the away, and you’ll probably kill a few of them off too.
+Today I want to talk about creating characters – the heart of all great storytelling.
+As with all parts of the writing process, your characters are likely to undergo multiple rewrites along the way, and you’ll probably kill a few of them off too.
 But where do you start when bringing them to life?

 There are loads of different ways to start the process of developing characters, and no one way is right.
 So the aim of this article is to give you a whole smorgasbord of strategies to dip in an out of at any stage in your writing process.